'How can you take Arsenal seriously?' - Twitter trolls Gunners faithful after Europa League exit | Goal.com

 'How can you take Arsenal seriously?' - Twitter trolls Gunners faithful after Europa League exit

-Arsenal fans have been slammed by fellow football enthusiasts on social media after they failed to progress to the Uefa Europa League final.
+Arsenal fans have been trolled by fellow football enthusiasts on social media after they failed to progress to the Uefa Europa League final.

-The Gunners played out a goalless draw with Villarreal on Thursday but they were eliminated by a 2-1 aggregate loss which they conceded in the first-leg in Spain last Thursday.
+The Gunners played out a goalless draw with Villarreal in the second leg of their semi-final fixture on Thursday but they were eliminated by a 2-1 aggregate loss which they conceded in the first-leg in Spain last Thursday.

-Arsenal’s elimination by Villarreal means former manager Unai Emery will have another shot to win the secondary European competition when the Yellow Submarine battle Manchester United at the Stadion Energa Gdansk on May 26.
+Arsenal’s elimination by Villarreal means their former manager Unai Emery has another shot to win the secondary European competition when the Yellow Submarine battle Manchester United at the Stadion Energa Gdansk on May 26.

+The Gunners are ninth in the Premier League table and their fans are worried they might not play any European competition next season as they are nine points from the European qualification spot with four matches left.

 Sending love to all Arsenal fans out there 😂— Carolyne 🔴 (@Naijastargirl) May 6, 2021